In This Article

 However, effective January 1, 2024, all incoming dietitians will have to hold a master’s degree or doctorate to sit for the national certification exam.
 While the change won’t affect dietitians who have already earned their RDN credential before that date, it could mean that current dietitians whose highest level of education is a bachelor’s degree could eventually have a disadvantage as dietitians with advanced degrees become the norm.

 Certifications Make a Difference

-In addition to educating yourself to provide more comprehensive professional service, specialty certifications allow you to focus your practice on specific conditions or patient demographic groups.
-Having proof of specialization can help you qualify for higher-paying positions and can also justify pricing your services above the norm if you’re self-employed.
+In addition to educating yourself to provide more comprehensive professional services, specialty certifications allow you to focus your practice on specific conditions or patient demographic groups.
+Having proof of specialization could help you qualify for higher-paying positions and can also justify pricing your services above the norm if you’re self-employed.

 You can also earn specialty certification as a Certified Diabetes Educator (CDE) from the Certification Board for Diabetes Care and Education (CBDCE).
 CDE certification equips you to work with patients and families to help them manage self-care skills for their condition.